Help Your Child Excel in School This Year

 At our practice, our eye exams go far beyond the standard vision screenings offered in school.
 We thoroughly check your child’s eye health and several visual skills, including visual acuity, focusing, tracking and teaming.

 If your child has myopia we will discuss if they are a candidate for myopia management.
-Myopia management treatments can slow or stop myopia in children and teens and doing so will minimize their risk of developing serious eye diseases later in life.
+Myopia management treatments in childhood can slow or stop myopia in children and teens and doing so will minimize their risk of developing serious eye diseases later in life.

 4. Filter Out Blue Light